Not to be confused with Mary Sue

 - The Butterfly Effect is a variation on the trope, which also deconstructs the hell out of the concept.

-- Next is a film where a character effectively has this (or perhaps something more like Save Scumming) as a power.
+- Next is a film where a character effectively has this (or perhaps something more like Save Scumming) due to possessing pre-cognition as a power.
+The ending though, is probably the film's best example of this trope.

 - The "history repeats itself" motif of this allows Marty to take advantage of it at the end of Back to the Future Part III.
 Having got into confrontations with Biff Tannen in 1955, his grandson Griff in 2015 and Biff's ancestor Buford in 1885, Marty is able to resist the urge to prove he's not a chicken when confronted back in 1985... and his future will consequently be different from the one Jennifer saw when she was in 2015 in Part II.